 HEALTH, INOCULATIONS AND EHIC CARD

 There are no compulsory health requirements for any of the holidays we offer.
 It is your responsibility to ensure you are aware of all recommended vaccinations and health precautions in good time before departure.
 Details are available from your GP surgery and from the National Travel Health Network and Centre http://travelhealthpro.org.uk/.
 Information on health abroad is also available on www.nhs.uk/Live-well/ healthy-body/before-you-travel.
 For holidays in the EU/EEA you should obtain an EHIC (European Health Insurance Card) prior to departure from www.ehic.org.uk.
-An EHIC is not a substitute for travel insurance and will only be valid while the UK is still a member of the EU.
+An EHIC is not a substitute for travel insurance and will only be valid during the EU transition period until 31st December 2020.
 Vaccination and other health requirements/recommendations are subject to change at any time for any destination.
 Please check with a doctor or clinic not less than 6 weeks prior to departure to ensure that you have up to date information.

 Please see Paragraph 7 below.

 TERMS AND CONDITIONS - AIR HOLIDAYS TO EUROPE 2020/21